Hazardous Waste and Liquid Industrial By-Product Regulations Webinar SeriesContact: Christine Grossman 517-284-6860Agency: Environmental Quality

 Sign up for our email lists to stay informed on important issues, news, hearings, updates, trainings, and events.

 The DEQ's Hazardous Waste and Liquid Industrial By-products Regulations Webinar Series is designed to help you understand and comply with the hazardous waste and liquid industrial by-products regulations.
-The webinars are hosted by the DEQ's Office of Public Affairs and Outreach and presented by DEQ, Hazardous Waste Program staff.
-We encourage you to view all of the webinars that apply to your site specific waste activities.
+The webinars are hosted by the DEQ's Environmental Support Office and presented by DEQ, Hazardous Waste Program staff.
+We encourage you to view all of the webinars that apply to your site-specific waste activities.
 We also value your feedback on how valuable you find these webinars and what additional topics you think we should cover!
-Please email your feedback and questions on the webinar, webinar series, certification form, technical difficulties, etc. to Christine Grossman at firstname.lastname@example.org.
+Please email your feedback and questions on the webinar, webinar series, certification form, technical difficulties, etc. to Christine Grossman at email@example.com.

 MDEQ Hazardous Waste Generator Trainer – Self Certification Form